solana-labs/solana/ci/README.md

 - Copy `ejson` keys from another CI node at `/opt/ejson/keys/` to the same location on the new node.
 - Start the new agent(s) with `sudo systemctl enable --now buildkite-agent`

+# Reference

+This section contains details regarding previous CI setups that have been used, and that we may return to one day.

 ## Buildkite Azure Setup